aidenplabs/preflight-guard/README.md

 Use this project if you:
 - are building a Next.js app quickly
-- are using Supabase and/or Vercel
+- are using Supabase and/or Vercel in a supported setup
-- want a simple pre-launch red-flag check
+- want one more practical pre-launch check
 - want plain-language output instead of a large security report

-This project is especially useful when code has been assembled quickly from tutorials, snippets, or AI-generated output.
+This project is especially useful when code has been assembled quickly from tutorials, snippets, examples, or AI-assisted workflows.

 ## What It Checks

-The scanner is intentionally narrow.

 Today it looks for a small set of risky patterns such as:
 - browser-side Supabase client setup using a non-public credential